rancher/docs/content/rke/latest/en/config-options/add-ons/network-plugins/_index.md

 - Canal
 - Weave

+> **Note:** After you launch the cluster, you cannot change your network provider.
+Therefore, choose which network provider you want to use carefully, as Kubernetes doesn’t allow switching between network providers.
+Once a cluster is created with a network provider, changing network providers would require you tear down the entire cluster and all its applications.

 By default, the network plug-in is `canal`.
 If you want to use another network plug-in, you need to specify which network plug-in to enable at the cluster level in the `cluster.yml`.

 ```yaml